Long-range entanglement from measuring symmetry-protected topological phases: Generalizations

 \subsection{Measuring general SPT phases}

-Here we discuss how LRE arises upon measuring SPT states beyond the cluster or JW states.
-As a natural starting point, we consider one of the simplest SPT phases (beyond 1D) which has more than single cyclic group---such that it is meaningful to measure one symmetry and preserve the other.
+Here, we discuss how LRE arises upon measuring more general SPT states, even beyond 1D.
+As a natural starting point, we consider one of the simplest SPT phases (beyond 1D) which are protected by more than a single cyclic group---such that it is meaningful to measure one symmetry and preserve the other.
 Let us thus consider the $\ZZ_2^3$ ``cubic" SPT in 2+1D.
 One model for this phase \cite{yoshida_topological_2015,Yoshida2016} is given by placing spins on the sites of a triangular lattice, with each $\ZZ_2$ acting as $\prod_{j \in A,B,C} X_j$ on each of three triangular sublattices $A,B,C$.
-For each site $j$ there is a stabilizer given by $S_j = X_j \prod_{\langle jqq' \rangle} CZ_{q,q'}$ where the product is over triangles $\langle jqq' \rangle$ with vertices $j,q,q'$.
-When we measure $X_j$ on the $A$ sublattice, we are left with a state on a honeycomb sublattice with $\prod_{\langle jqq' \rangle} CZ_{q,q'} = (-1)^{s_j}$ around each hexagon, for some fixed signs (determined by our measurement outcome $s_j$).
+For each site $j$, there is a stabilizer given by

+where the product is over triangles $\langle jqq' \rangle$ with vertices $j,q,q'$.
+When we measure $X_j$ on the $A$ sublattice, we are left with a state on a honeycomb sublattice with around each hexagon, for some fixed signs (determined by our measurement outcome $s_j$).

-The loop operators $\prod_\gamma CZ_{\gamma_i,\gamma_j}$ along a closed path $\gamma$ of vertices can be considered as a $\ZZ_2$ 1-form symmetry of this state.
-Note that this acts as the cluster SPT entangler for $\ZZ_2^{B,C}$ along $\gamma$.
-This implies there is a mixed anomaly and therefore the resulting state obtained from measurement cannot be trivially gapped.
-Note that this anomaly can be realized on the boundary of a lattice model of a 3D SPT protected by $\ZZ_2^2 \times \ZZ_2[1]$ studied in Ref.~\cite{Yoshida2016}.
+The loop operators $\prod_{ij \in \gamma} CZ_{i,j}$ along a closed path $\gamma$ of vertices can be considered as a $\ZZ_2$ 1-form symmetry of this state.
+Note that this acts as the cluster SPT entangler for $\ZZ_2^{B,C}$ along $\gamma$, which implies there is a mixed anomaly; therefore, the resulting state obtained from measurement cannot be short-range entangled.
+Note that this anomaly can be realized on the boundary of a lattice model of a 3D SPT protected by $\ZZ_2^2 \times \ZZ_2[1]$ as studied in Ref.~\onlinecite{Yoshida2016}.